Insulation Grant Criteria

-Roof room insulation is also free to people receiving benefits, providing the property does not have mains gas.
+Roof Room and Internal Wall Insulation are also free to people receiving benefits, providing the property does not have mains gas.
 If it is on the gas network, a grant of up to 75% is available.

 Grants of up to 25% can be claimed towards the cost of installing External Wall Insulation, regardless of income or benefits.

 The property must also be privately owned/rented, occupied at the time of the survey and there must be a gas or electricity bill in the occupier’s name.

 To qualify for free cavity, internal wall, loft or roof room insulation, someone living in the property needs to be in receipt of at least one of the benefits listed below:

 - Child Benefit *

 - Disability Living Allowance

 - Industrial Injuries Disablement Benefit